Kuwaiti lawmakers to investigate Airbus, power project deals

-KUWAIT Feb 5 Kuwait's parliament voted on Wednesday to investigate a contract awarded to a GDF Suez-led consortium for a power project in the Gulf state and a deal between the state carrier and Airbus to buy and lease aircraft.
+KUWAIT Kuwait's parliament voted on Wednesday to investigate a contract awarded to a GDF Suez-led consortium GSZ.PA for a power project in the Gulf state and a deal between the state carrier and Airbus (AIR.PA) to buy and lease aircraft.

 Politics have long complicated Kuwait's plans to modernise its infrastructure and to implement a programme to diversify the economy and enable it to compete as a Gulf financial centre.